igsr/gca_1000genomes_website/_faq/how-are-your-alignments-generated.md

   - how-do-i-get-sub-section-bam-file
 ---

-The 1000 genomes project has used several different alignment algorithms during its duration:
+The 1000 Genomes Project has used several different alignment algorithms during its duration:

 |Project stage|Sequencing technology|Alignment algorithm|
 |-------------|---------------------|-------------------|